-While Linux and Macintosh systems are renowned for their stability, unfortunately, Windows PCs are not, since viruses, failed system updates, the blue screen of death and general glitches.
-Can turn a powerful computer into a lump of formerly useful plastic.
+While Linux and Macintosh systems are renowned for their stability, unfortunately, Windows PCs are not, since viruses, failed system updates, the blue screen of death and general glitches can turn a powerful computer into a lump of formerly useful plastic.
 Once you get a system back up and running, it’s not uncommon to have lost everything.
 While in some cases apps will have to be reinstalled, at least you can access important files anywhere if they’ve been backed up online.

 By saving information to online backup services, it’s possible to ensure that your information is always available, no matter what happens.
 Most responsible PC owners will at least have an external hard drive to backup information.
 However, while that is a great idea, it is not foolproof and shouldn’t be the only way users save their data, since external hard drives are just as easily corruptible as internal ones.

 While an external drive is good in a pinch, it is impossible to access files from anywhere other than a home terminal, unless you carry the drive everywhere.
-Many online providers allow clients access to files from anywhere there’s an Internet connection, via a web browser or mobile application.
+All online providers allow clients access to files from anywhere there’s an Internet connection, via a web browser or mobile application.